 13. Change accommodation in Bali

-Finding places to stay in Bali is easy with services such Booking.com and HostelWorld.
-These services will show you the best accommodation in Bali for very low prices.
-This is why I moved every 2 nights like a true travelling gypsy.
+Finding places to stay in Bali is easy with services such as Booking.com and HostelWorld.
+These services will show you the best accommodation in Bali at very low prices.
+This is why I moved every 2 nights like a true travelling gipsy.

-We was happy to keep moving around because at the low Bali Accommodation prices, why would you not want to stay in a new room every couple of nights?
+We were happy to keep moving around because of the low Bali Accommodation prices, why would you not want to stay in a new room every couple of nights?
 It’s like a new mini holiday in Bali every couple of days without the high expenses.

 Top tip – Always pick accommodation in Bali with breakfast, this will save you a considerable amount of money in the long run.